Varavoor: Geology

 Outskirts of Varavoor were found to be the epicenter of tremors and relatively strong quakes reported in the district.
-A Siesmometer has also been installed in the locality to record these tremors.
+A seismometer has also been installed in the locality to record these tremors.

 Culture and Religion

 This village was a part of Chera Kingdom once and was later invaded by Tipu Sultan.
 Chera kings were ardent Shaivas and the legend says that they had built 108 Shiva temples in the neighborhood.
 Almost all these temples were lost in the ebb of time.
 Thanks to Archaeological Survey of India, we can still experience the ancient temple architecture in Thirumathaliyappan temple, preserved intact.
 The villagers have also resurrected some Shivalingas from ruins and one such Shivalinga worshipped in Keezhthali Mahadeva Temple stands tall as one of the biggest In India.

 Remnants of ancient homes and burial urns were also discovered and excavated not very far from the locality.

 The village is now religiously and culturally rich with Hinduism, Islam and Christianity in practice.
 A dilapidated shrine, believed to be that of a Jain temple, is also found at a distance of 15 Km from here, approx.